How to Register Copyright in Nepal: A Simple Guide

 • Two passport-sized photos

-• Power of attorney (if submitted through a representative)
+• Power of attorney (if submitting through a representative)

 • Fee payment slip

-Tip: Make sure your work is original and not copied from other sources.
+💡 Tip: Make sure your work is original.

 Step 2: Submit the Application

-Submit your application with all required documents to the Copyright Registrar’s Office in Kathmandu.
+Take your completed documents to the Copyright Registrar’s Office in Kathmandu.

 Step 3: Review & Examination

-Once approved, you will receive a Certificate of Registration, which confirms your legal ownership of the work.
+Once approved, you will get a Certificate of Registration, confirming your legal ownership.

-The process usually takes 2 to 4 weeks, depending on the workload of the office.
+⏱ The process usually takes 2 to 4 weeks, depending on the office workload.

 Share: